dhay3/archiVe/README.md

 > [!tldr] Summary
 >
 > It's a repository for personal memos.
-The architect of this repo whill be restructure some day.
+> The architect and contents of this repo will be restructure some day with Feynman's idea.

 # TOC